 If you own a small or medium-sized business that is facing cash flow issues, please read the following information:

 - You can now apply for a UK Government Bounce Back loan of between £2,000 and £50,000.
 Small businesses can now apply online through a simple form at https://www.gov.uk/guidance/apply-for-a-coronavirus-bounce-back-loan.
 The deadline for applications to the Bounce Back Loan Scheme and all other UK Government loan schemes is 30 November 2020.

-- These new loans will be interest free for the first 12 months and backed 100 per cent by the UK Government.
+- These new loans are interest free for the first 12 months and backed 100 per cent by the UK Government.
 No repayments will be due in the first 12 months and the UK Government will pay any fees incurred.
-The loan term will be up to 6 years.

 - You will not be able to apply if you are already claiming funding through the Coronavirus Business Interruption Loan Scheme (CBILS).
 However if you already have a loan with a lender under CBILS terms, you will be able to transfer it to the Bounce Back Loan Scheme.

-- All viable small businesses will now be able to access the scheme, not just those unable to secure regular commercial financing.
+- All viable small businesses should be able to access the scheme, not just those unable to secure regular commercial financing.

 - The latest information is available at https://www.british-business-bank.co.uk/ourpartners/coronavirus-business-interruption-loan-scheme-cbils/for-businesses-and-advisors/